Gordon Brown: Personal life

-While Prime Minister, Brown spent some of his spare time at Chequers, the house often being filled with friends.
+While prime minister, Brown spent some of his spare time at Chequers, the house often being filled with friends.
 The Browns have entertained local dignitaries like Sir Leonard Figg.
 Brown is also a friend of Harry Potter author J. K. Rowling, who says of Brown: "I know him as affable, funny and gregarious, a great listener, a kind and loyal friend."

-Brown is a strong supporter of the NHS, owing partly to both the experimental surgery that saved the sight in his right eye after his retina became detached, and the care he and Sarah Brown received when their premature firstborn baby died.
-It has been suggested that visual difficulties have contributed to Brown's supposed antisocial nature and awkward public manner.
-For example, both on a podium and before a camera, while reading "he needs to look slightly to one side of the paper to focus; when speaking to an audience or into a camera lens, he must remember to correct what would normally be an automatic tendency to look slightly askew to see clearly with his good eye".
-Brown's papers were prepared in capital letters and in extremely large type, resulting in his stack of papers at the dispatch box being noticeably bulky.
-Former staffers often attributed Brown's outbursts of temper in Downing Street to his frustration with his visual limitations.
-Nevertheless, it is noted that he has never allowed these limitations to hold him back and in fact attributed them to the shaping of his political character.
+Brown is a supporter of the NHS, owing partly to both the experimental surgery that saved the sight in his right eye after his retina became detached, and the care he and Sarah Brown received when their premature firstborn baby died.

 Brown is a supporter of Kirkcaldy-based football club Raith Rovers and has written articles about his relationship with the club.

 Religion

 A son of a Church of Scotland minister, Brown has talked about what he calls his "moral compass" and of his parents being his "inspiration".
-He has, at least ostensibly, been keen to keep his religion a private matter.
 According to The Guardian, he is a member of the Church of Scotland.

 Depictions

 The Deal, a 2003 television film, followed Tony Blair's rise to power, and his friendship and rivalry with Brown, played by David Morrissey.
-In The Trial of Tony Blair (2007) Brown was played by Peter Mullan, and in the Channel 4 television film Coalition (2015) he was portrayed by Ian Grieve.
+In The Trial of Tony Blair (2007), Brown was played by Peter Mullan, and in the Channel 4 television film Coalition (2015), he was portrayed by Ian Grieve.